Frequently Asked Questions

 This is one of the things we get asked a lot.
 If this is one of your concerns – you are not alone.

 First of all – grass is good.
 It will provide good soil coverage in wintertime when some of the flowering plants are dormant.
+This is a major benefit in your wildflower meadow maintenance routine as it reduces your workload.
 That’s great for wildlife habitat and it’s great for keeping the soil warm and moist so that seeds can germinate.

 Now think about the soil type – is it low nutrient?
 Truly low nutrient soil is hard to find.
 Most of our gardens have been improved over the years.
 If you are in a new-build, the chances are it was built either on an existing garden or on farmland.
 Both will have been well fed.
 Grass thrives in well-fed soil and tends to outcompete some wildflowers.